tanho63/dry-age-monitor/README.md

 my Pi yet but I think I could eventually do that if I cared to.
 There are some diminishing returns on it though, the more fan speed I have the more wildly the temperature and humidity vary.
 I think this is mostly due to the sensor sensitivity.

-## todo

-- add more thermal mass to fridge to reduce temperature swings